 Gas Main Hookup and Meter Installation – £variable

-We feel that a gas central heating system installed to a home will cost around £5500 excluding the cost of connecting the home to a gas main.
+We feel that a new gas central heating system installed in a home will cost around £5500 excluding the cost of connecting the home to a gas main.

 How Much Cheaper is Gas Heating Compared to Electric?